Services for People with Disabilities

 First Aid Assistance

-Basic first aid supplies are available in the gift shop.
+Basic first aid supplies are available at the front desk.
 Please see a staff member if needed.

 The Heritage Center can provide American Sign Language (ASL) interpretation with your advanced request.
 Several of our staff are trained in ASL.
 If this is a service you require, please let us know before your arrival, and we will have an interpreter here during your visit as you require.
 Most of the exhibits are multi-sensory.

 Please let a staff member know how we can accommodate your needs as a visually impaired person.
 The Center does not currently offer braille guides, but we can offer a one-on-one docent lead tour.

 The Chisholm Trail Heritage Center recognizes the right of people with disabilities to be accompanied by their service animals or animals in training.
 People with service animals or animals in training to be service animals will be allowed full access to all areas.
 All animals must remain on a leash and must be in the control of the person with a disability or his/her companion.

 Store – Personal Shopper